Luc-Bertin/PythonBlog/_posts/2020-09-25-Scikit-Learn.md

 ## Estimator vs estimate vs estimand

+Directly from Wikipedia (this is self-exaplanatory):
-In statistics, an estimator is a rule for calculating an estimate of a given quantity based on observed data: thus the rule (the estimator), the quantity of interest (the estimand) and its result (the estimate) are distinguished.[1]
+> In statistics, an estimator is a rule for calculating an estimate of a given quantity based on observed data: thus the rule (the estimator), the quantity of interest (the estimand) and its result (the estimate) are distinguished.

+## Probability space

+It is a mathematical construct to give a theoretical frame to random process / "experiment".

+Again using Wikipedia definition:
+It is constituted of 3 composants:
+$$($omega, F, P)$$ <br>
+* a sample space (all the possible outcomes of the experiment)
+* an event space (all the events, an event being a set of outcomes in the sample space)
+* a probability function: which assigns to each event in the event space a probability.
+E.g. tossing a coin once
+* sample space = {(head, head), (head, tail), (tail, tail)} (if we don't care about the order : unordered)<br>
+* event space includes event1 "E=having eads twice" or event2 "E=having head and tail once".
+* probability function: fair coin: 1/2 of 1 head and 1/2 of one tail.

+## Random Variable

+A random variable is a function defined on a probability space which assigns to a element in the sample space (an outcome of an experiment) a real value.

 # Data for ML